1979 172N – 32D

 1982 172P – 112

 112 spent time in Alaska and Utah before JAV found it in St. George.
 This P model came with 180hp engine and long range tanks.
-JAV has installed a fuel flow meter, ADS-B In/Out transponder and has plans for a full radio upgrade in fall 2020.
+JAV has installed a fuel flow meter and full Garmin suite of twin G5’s, a GTN650, second comm radio and an ADS-B In/Out transponder.

 1979 172N – 17E

 17E was picked up from Florida where it had not been flown much during its life.
 With only 2100hrs on the airframe 17E is our lowest time aircraft.
 JAV has upgraded the engine to a 180ph Lycoming as well as increased the gross weight under the AirPlains STC.
 17E also received panel upgrade from its original Cessna stack to a full Garmin package: GTN650xi, Garmin comm, twin G5’s, an ADS-B In/Out transponder, and fuel flow meter.
 With its long range tanks, 17E is a top performing imagery platform.

 Another Alaska acquisition, 8WY was in service with a remote Alaska school district where it picked up children from village airstrips on the Kuskokwim river and brought them to class in Aniak.
 Equipped with bushwheels and a 180hp engine it was quite the school bus.
 JAV has renovated this plane by removing the bushwheels and Atlee Dodge seats then installing a fully certified Dynon SkyView avionics system with a GNS430W navigator.
 JAV also installed Flint Tip Tanks providing over 60 gallons of usable fuel.

 9FU also came to JAV in Alaska.
 It was living a modest existence with a private owner in Anchorage.
 As with 8WY, JAV installed a fully certified Dynon SkyView avionics system with a GNS430W navigator and Flint Tip Tanks providing over 60 gallons of usable fuel.